George has 43 and 14 as Thunder hold off Jazz, 107-106

 In all, the Thunder outscored the Jazz 23-2 when everything went through George.
 He flexed while facing the Utah crowd on the baseline, he talked trash with Joe Ingles and he demanded the ball, even while drawing double-teams at times.

 George didn't do it just by shooting.
 In the fourth quarter, Mitchell looked as though he was headed for a breakaway dunk and George somehow took the ball from him.
-A couple of plays later, the Jazz overplayed him and he deftly dropped the ball off to Adams for a dunk.
+A couple of plays later, the Jazz overplayed him and he deftly dropped the ball off to Adams for an easy slam.

+"He's putting the ball in the hole at an incredible rate," Donovan said.
+"Everybody talks about the points, but he had 14 rebounds tonight and he gets those four, five, six seven assists and he gets a few steals.
+But it's the total impact he has on the game and he's been doing an incredible job."

 George took some time getting in a rhythm after offseason knee surgery and the Thunder lost four straight.
-Since then, George has become nearly unstoppable.
-In his last nine games, he has averaged more than 32 points on 47 percent 3-point shooting.
+Since then, he has become nearly unstoppable.
+In his last nine games, George has averaged more than 32 points on 47 percent 3-point shooting.

+"This is about the best he's played since he's been with us in Oklahoma City," Westbrook said.
+"Once he gets it going, just make sure to find that hot hand."

 TIP-INS